rideo1622/google-search-enhancer/README.md

 1.  **Click the Extension Icon:** Click the extension's icon in your Chrome toolbar to open the popup.
 2.  **Popup Controls:**
     * Use the toggle switch to enable or disable the extension.
-    * Set the desired number of results per page in the input field.
+    * Set the desired number of results per page in the input field (maximum 100).
 Changes are saved automatically.
     * Click the "Settings" button to open the full options page.
 3.  **Options Page:**
     * Access via the "Settings" button in the popup or by right-clicking the extension icon and selecting "Options".
     * **Domains:** Enter the Google domains you want the extension to work on, separated by spaces (e.g., `google.com google.com.tr google.de`).
 You can find a list of Google domains at [google.com/supported_domains](https://www.google.com/supported_domains).
-    * **Results per page:** Set the desired number of results.
+    * **Results per page:** Set the desired number of results (maximum 100).
     * **Enabled:** Enable or disable the extension globally.
     * Click "Save" to apply changes made on the options page.
 4.  **Browse Google:** When you perform a search on one of the enabled Google domains, the extension will automatically adjust the URL to request the number of results you specified.